The Greatest Story Ever Told: Casting

+In major supporting roles, Dorothy McGuire was cast as Mary, the mother of Jesus; Robert Loggia as Joseph, the (adoptive) father of Jesus; Charlton Heston as John the Baptist, and Telly Savalas as Pontius Pilate.
+Stevens asked Savalas to shave his head for the role; Savalas did so, and continued shaving his head for the rest of his life.
+The Greatest Story Ever Told features an ensemble of well-known actors, many in brief, sometimes cameo, appearances; these included Pat Boone, Carroll Baker, David McCallum, Sidney Poitier, Angela Lansbury, Jose Ferrer, Martin Landau, Ed Wynn, and John Wayne as a Roman centurion.

+An urban legend states of Wayne delivering his only spoken line in the film, "Truly this man was the Son of God" three times, none of which worked to Stevens's satisfaction.
+Stevens advised, "Can you give it a little more awe, Duke?"
+Wayne then repeated: "Aw, truly this man was the Son of God."
+In 1984, film critic Michael Medved and his brother Harry playfully noted: "It is impossible for those watching the film to avoid the merry game of 'Spot the Star', and the road to Calvary in particular comes to resemble the Hollywood Boulevard 'Walk of Fame'."

 Filming

-In late April 1960, Stevens, his son George Jr., and researcher Tony Van Renterghem spent six weeks scouting potential locations in Europe and the Middle East that he could film on location.
+In late April 1960, Stevens, his son George Jr., and researcher Tony Van Renterghem spent six weeks scouting potential locations for filming in Europe and the Middle East.
 However, in 1965, Stevens told The New York Times: "Unfortunately some of the landscapes around Jerusalem were exciting, but many had been worn down through the years by erosion and man, invaders and wars, to places of less spectacular aspects."
 Stevens then decided to film in the United States, explaining: "I wanted to get an effect of grandeur as a background to Christ, and none of the Holy Land areas shape up with the excitement of the American southwest. ...
 I know that Colorado is not the Jordan, nor is Southern Utah Palestine.
 But our intention is to romanticize the area, and it can be done better here."

 Principal photography began on October 29, 1962, at the Crossing of the Fathers along the Colorado River.
 The first sequence shot was the baptism of Jesus.
 The Pyramid Lake in Nevada represented the Sea of Galilee, and Lake Moab in Utah was used to film the Sermon on the Mount.
-The Death Valley in California was filmed for Jesus's 40-day journey into the wilderness.
+Death Valley in California was filmed for Jesus's 40-day journey into the wilderness.
 Sections of the film were also shot at Lake Powell, Canyonlands and Dead Horse Point in Utah.